VincentRisi/jportal/anydbMake.md

 After the main keyword *app* each non empty line must contain a keyword in ['appfile', 'pmfile', 'prfile', 'pifile'] followed by a single fullpath filename.
 There must be one 'appfile' and at most one 'pmfile'.
 The can be more than one 'prfile' or 'pifile'.
 A *jportal* generator can be used to generate any amount of 'pifile'.
+If a 'pifile' is being generated then do not define it as it would be included again.
 If there is no 'pmfile' it is assumed the would only be an 'appfile'.
 If there is a 'pmfile' it is used to create the 'appfile' together with all supplied 'pifile' and generated 'pifile' followed by all supplied 'prfile'.
 The single 'idlfile' supplied or built is then used by each *pickle* generator.